stefaniuk/dev-to-prod-fast/README.md

 On every push to `main` the workflow (`.github/workflows/cicd-1-pull-request.yaml`) runs Semantic Release to:

 1. Analyze commits (Conventional Commits) to decide the next version.
-2. Update `CHANGELOG.md` and write the new version into `VERSION`.
+2. Write the new version into `VERSION`.
-3. Commit those files with a release message.
+3. Commit the version file with a release message.
-4. Create and then re-sign the tag (if enabled) with the imported GPG key.
+4. Create and (optionally) sign the tag with the imported GPG key.
-5. Publish a GitHub Release.
+5. Publish a GitHub Release (canonical release notes; no local changelog file maintained).

 ## Why a GitHub App Token (Not PAT)